kdeldycke/kevin-deldycke-blog/content/posts/making-info-tgv-android-app-video.md

 Again, as we were in a hurry, we didn't paid close attention to the way Arnaud was speaking in the mic.
 Thus the quality of the original take was not fantastic.
 To me it was good enough for the intended purpose.

-When I gave the raw recording to [Thomas](http://coolcavemen.com/biography/jimy-wong/) for mixing, he didn't take long for him to realize how bad we were at recording !
+When I gave the raw recording to [Thomas](http://coolcavemen.com/biography/jimy-wong/) for mixing, he didn't take long for him to realize how bad we were at recording!
 Even without knowing how we proceed to record and what the setup looked like, he pointed out all the stuff we did wrong.
 I know him for a long time now, but he still amaze me with his technical and practical knowledge about audio stuff.
-I really want to thanks him for his help on this project !
+I really want to thanks him for his help on this project!

 ![](/uploads/2010/tom-at-work-in-sound-up-studio.png)

 By the way, if you're looking to record/mix/master any audio material (from a simple voice-over to a full band), I really recommend you to [contact his studio](http://soundupstudio.com).
-And tell him you heard of him by reading my blog, he may give you a discount ! ;)
+And tell him you heard of him by reading my blog, he may give you a discount! ;)

 ## Epilogue